Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 601.1
 -----

-Previously, the action of casting a spell, or casting a card as a spell, was :ref:erred to on cards as "playing" that spell or that card.
+Previously, the action of casting a spell, or casting a card as a spell, was referred to on cards as "playing" that spell or that card.
 Cards that were printed with that text have received errata in the Oracle card reference so they now refer to "casting" that spell or that card.

     a.
-Some effects still :ref:er to "playing" a card.
+Some effects still refer to "playing" a card.
 "Playing a card" means playing that card as a land or casting that card as a spell, whichever is appropriate.

 601.2
 -----